jycouet/jyc.dev/src/lib/content/2024-05-08-the-switch-to-remult.md

 ### Admin UI

-This feature was not present when I started, but now it's a game changer!
+This feature was not present when I started, but now it's a game-changer!
 It's a full admin UI that you can use to manage your entities.
 It's like a CMS for your entities.
 You can create, update, delete, search, filter, ...
 It's a real time saver!
 And it's also a good way to see if your entities are well defined, as you can see the data in a table, and you can see the relations, etc...

 ### Lyfecycle hooks

 It's so handy to have hooks in your entities & fields!
-You can do things before or after a save, a delete, a find, ... for example, making sure email and in lowercase and trimmed:
+You can do things before or after a save, a delete, a find... for example, making sure the email is in lowercase and trimmed:

 ```ts
 	@Fields.string<User>({